NathanDang97/Edible-Mushroom-Classifier/README.md

 ## Data Description

 Below is the description of each attached data files in this project.
-The files can be found under the Data folder in this repository.
+The files can be found under the Data folder in this repository. **Note**: since the data files are large, they are compressed into .zip files instead.

 - train.csv - the training set containing 3116945 data points, each with 22 features
 - test.csv - the test set containing 2077964 data points